openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/multi-device.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++

-When using MULTI, you don't need to sum over included devices yourself, you can query the optimal number of requests directly, using the :doc:`configure devices <query-device-properties>` property:
+When using MULTI, you don't need to sum over included devices yourself, you can query the optimal number of requests directly, using the :doc:`configure devices <../../openvino-workflow/running-inference/inference-devices-and-modes/query-device-properties>` property:

 .. tab-set::